 Gaming is a great way for young people to relax, socialise with their friends and have fun.
 Children can play on games consoles, apps or websites, mobiles, tablets, PCs, or through smart speakers and virtual reality headsets.
 They can also chat to other players using messaging platforms for gamers, or watch livestreams of well-known gamers.

-You can find out more about the different types of games children like to play on Net Aware.
+You can find out more about the different types of games children like to play on Net Aware, in partnership with O2.